seanredmond/heniautos/guide/calendar-equations.md

 * Meritt, Benjamin D. 1974.
 “The Count of Days at Athens.” _American Journal of Philology_ 95 (3): 268–79.
 * Meritt, Benjamin D. 1977.
 “The Hollow Month at Athens.” _Mnemosyne_ 30 (3): 217–42.
 * Osborne, Michael.
 2008.
 “The Date of the Athenian Archon Thrasyphon.” _Zeitschrift Für Papyrologie und Epigraphik_ 164: 85–89.
+* Pritchett, W. Kendrick.
+1970.
+“The Name of the Game Is Restoration.” _California Studies in Classical Antiquity_ 3: 199–214.
 * Parker, Richard Anthony, and Waldo H. Dubberstein.
 1942. _Babylonian Chronology 626 B. C.-45._ Studies in Ancient Oriental Civilization 24.
 Chicago: The University of Chicago Press.
 * Pritchett, W. Kendrick, and Benjamin D. Meritt.
 1940. _The Chronology of Hellenistic Athens_.
 Cambridge: Harvard University Press.